Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 - Work with all Bluetooth devices (the new iPhones and smartphones don’t support 3.5mm)

-- Most have a microphone and remote control for better user experience
+- Most have a microphone and remote control for a better user experience

 See the best earbuds with microphone.